MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/powershell/delete-and-restore-user-accounts-with-office-365-powershell.md

 ```
 $userName="<User name>"
 Remove-AzureADUser -ObjectID (Get-AzureADUser | where {$_.DisplayName -eq $userName}).UserPrincipalName
 ```

 ## See also
 <a name="SeeAlso"> </a>

-See the following additional topics about managing users with Office 365 PowerShell:
+See these additional topics about managing users with Office 365 PowerShell:

 - [Create user accounts with Office 365 PowerShell](create-user-accounts-with-office-365-powershell.md)